I Tested Dual RTX 5060 Ti 16GB vs RTX 3090 for Local LLMs – Here’s What Surprised Me

 Power-wise, the combined TDP of around 360W for the GPUs, plus the rest of the system, means an 800W PSU would be a sensible choice to ensure stability and provide comfortable headroom.
 Case airflow is also paramount to prevent thermal throttling.
 Software-wise, llama.cpp handles multi-GPU fairly well, but as with any multi-GPU configuration, occasional driver quirks or specific setup steps might be necessary.

-So, which setup is the better choice for the local LLM enthusiast in June 2025?
-At roughly $950 for the dual RTX 5060 Ti 16GB pair versus $850 − $900 for a used RTX 3090, the price difference is not enormous.
+So, which setup really makes more sense for local LLM enthusiasts in late 2025?
+At roughly $880 for the dual RTX 5060 Ti 16GB pair versus about $800 for a used RTX 3090, the price gap has narrowed to a negligible difference — meaning the choice now hinges entirely on your workload profile.

 Upgrade Paths and Future Gazing